backmeupplz/developerblacklist/README.md

 [LinkedIn](https://www.linkedin.com/in/andrei-genelev-27b265153/)

-CTO @ Adgex, company that not only scammed all their investors by not launching anything, but whos founders are under charges because of scam actions.
+CTO @ Adgex, company that not only scammed all their investors by not launching anything but whos founders are under charges because of scam actions.

-In the blaclkist because of: [Adgex](https://medium.com/golden-borodutch/%D1%87%D0%B5%D1%81%D1%82%D0%BD%D1%8B%D0%B9-%D0%BE%D0%B1%D0%B7%D0%BE%D1%80-ico-adgex-adde2dfb1ac5)
+In the blacklist because of: [Adgex](https://medium.com/golden-borodutch/%D1%87%D0%B5%D1%81%D1%82%D0%BD%D1%8B%D0%B9-%D0%BE%D0%B1%D0%B7%D0%BE%D1%80-ico-adgex-adde2dfb1ac5)

 ## Yan Palmachinskiy